-CyberGhost offers very fast downloads on local connections, peaking at a fantastic 417Mbps in Paris, while other hotspots average 187Mbps.
-Connecting out to the US from the UK you can expect speeds of 142Mbps, more than enough for HD streaming.
-Performance was distinctly average across more distant connections, around 44Mbps from Japan to New York, but still more than enough for downloading and general browsing.
+CyberGhost offers very fast downloads on local connections, peaking at a fantastic 238Mbps in Paris, while other hotspots average 153Mbps.
+Connecting out to the US from the UK you can expect speeds of 41Mbps, more than enough for HD streaming.
+Performance was distinctly average across more distant connections, around 58Mbps from Japan to New York, but still more than enough for downloading and general browsing.

 Latency is highly variable, so we advise hardcore gamers think about which servers they would expect to use.
-We logged a zippy 2-4ms in Frankfurt, Tokyo and Singapore but everywhere else latency was unacceptably high, ballooning out to over 215ms in Toronto.
+We logged a zippy 2-4ms in Frankfurt, Tokyo and Singapore but everywhere else latency was unacceptably high, ballooning out to over 109ms in Vancouver.

 CyberGhost connects reasonably quickly at around 9 seconds on average, and performance was extremely reliable with little fluctuation.
 We experienced very few connection drops so you shouldn’t have any issues as long as you have a stable internet connection.

 CyberGhost’s upload speeds are largely very respectable, making it a solid choice for P2P users.
-Local upload speeds are consistently around 80Mbps in most locations and peak at 156Mbps in Singapore however power users should look elsewhere as there are much faster options available, particularly in the US and Canada, which were poor at best and unusable at worst (Toronto aside).
+Local upload speeds are consistently around 78Mbps in most locations and peak at 155Mbps in Singapore however power users should look elsewhere as there are much faster options available, particularly in the US and Canada, which were poor at best and unusable at worst (Toronto aside).

 CyberGhost really excels on local connections but is lacking in consistency across its global network.
 If you are only going to connect to nearby countries then it is an excellent choice for speed, but this does not extend to international connections which are much less reliable.
 While some long distance speeds are pretty good, there are other providers who do a better job.

-CyberGhost offers an average-sized network with decent server choice across a series of popular locations.
-With 60 countries to choose from you shouldn’t struggle to find the right server to suit your needs, however there are providers out there that offer a great deal more variety should you need it.
+CyberGhost offers an moderately-sized network with decent server choice across a range of popular locations.
+With 60 countries to choose from you shouldn’t struggle to find the right server to suit your needs, but there are still providers out there that offer a great deal more variety should you need it.

-CyberGhost operates a relatively small number of individual servers and IP addresses at just over 3,000, which could lead to potential server congestion and reduced performance during peak connection times, however we are yet to experience this in our tests.
+CyberGhost operates a relatively small number of individual servers and IP addresses at just over 3,000, which could theoretically lead to potential server congestion and reduced performance during peak connection times – we’ve never encountered that in our tests to date, though.

-You can find the complete list of CyberGhost server locations by country and purpose on their website below.
+You can find the complete list of CyberGhost server locations by country and purpose on its website via the link below.

 Platforms & Devices

-On the CyberGhost website you can also find a series of manual set-up guides for devices lacking specific apps, such as Linux and Kodi.
-They also provide step-by-step instructions to manually configure your existing router to work with the software.
+On the CyberGhost website you can also find a series of manual set-up guides for platforms lacking specific apps, like Linux and Kodi, plus step-by-step instructions to manually configure your existing router to work with the software.

-CyberGhost also offers proxy extensions for Google Chrome and Mozilla Firefox, which are incredibly easy to download and add to your browser.
+CyberGhost also offers proxy extensions for Google Chrome and Mozilla Firefox, which are easy to download and add to your browser.
 However, they are a free service and not linked to a premium account, meaning you can choose from just four countries.
-These are also not true VPN extensions in the sense that they don’t encrypt your data nor do they offer the same features as the desktop app.
-They are still a useful extra that hides your true IP address, but shouldn’t be used as a VPN substitute.
-We’d love to see some more development from CyberGhost on this, possibly introducing a premium version with access to all servers and extending to other browsers such as Safari or Opera.

 Games Consoles & Streaming Devices

 You can use CyberGhost with a range of consoles and streaming devices by connecting them to a configured router.
 You can also piggyback off a VPN connection from another device running the CyberGhost app, such as a laptop or smartphone.
-The recent addition of a native app for the Amazon Fire TV Stick is a huge bonus for fans of the device.
+The recent addition of a native app for the Amazon Fire TV Stick is also much appreciated.

-CyberGhost only provides a manual setup guide on their website for Kodi, which isn’t simple and requires you to install third party software onto your device.
-There are no instructions for other devices such as Apple TV, which could be frustrating if you run into any issues.
+CyberGhost only provides a manual setup guide on its website for Kodi, which isn’t as simple and requires you to install third party software onto your device.
+There are no instructions for other devices, such as Apple TV.

 Streaming & Torrenting

 CyberGhost is one of our top picks for easy access to popular streaming sites.
-Watching Netflix is made incredibly simple with dedicated streaming servers which connect you to the best location and also launch the selected streaming service, all with a single click.
+Watching Netflix is made incredibly simple with dedicated streaming servers, which connect you to the best location.
 In all our recent tests we are yet to experience any issues with Netflix whatsoever.

 Encryption & Security

-CyberGhost is an excellent choice for privacy fans.
+CyberGhost is an excellent choice for privacy.
 The desktop app defaults to OpenVPN, the most secure protocol, with the option to always connect via TCP for an even more secure connection.
-Encryption is via AES-256, a top cipher used by the US Government and considered unbreakable.
+Encryption is via AES-256, a top cipher used by the US Government and considered near-unbreakable.

-The VPN kill switch is an essential feature, as it prevents your true IP address from being leaked should the VPN connection be interrupted at all.
+The integrated VPN kill switch is an essential feature, as it prevents your true IP address from being leaked should the VPN connection be interrupted at all.
 The desktop app automatically forces all of your web traffic through CyberGhost’s own zero-log DNS servers, so you can be certain that your IP address won’t be exposed by any third-party servers.
-You are also protected against DNS and IPv6 leaks, important features that are not offered by every VPN provider.
+You are also protected against DNS and IPv6 leaks.

 - OpenVPN (TCP/UDP)